Los Angeles Kings: Stanley Cup championships (2011–2014)

-Due to the 2012–13 NHL lockout, the 2012–13 Los Angeles Kings season began on January 19, 2013, and was shortened to 48 games.
+Due to the 2012–13 NHL lockout, the 2012–13 NHL season began on January 19, 2013, and was shortened to 48 games.
 The Kings finished the season as the fifth seed in the West and began the defense of the Cup on the road against the St. Louis Blues, who they swept in the 2012 playoffs.
 After losing the first two games, the Kings won four in a row to eliminate the Blues in six games.
 In the second round, they then played a very tough San Jose Sharks team, this time with home-ice advantage.
 In the first game, Jarret Stoll suffered an injury from the Sharks' Raffi Torres, who ended up being suspended for the rest of the series.
 The Kings eventually won in seven games.
-In the Western Conference Finals, they faced the number one seed in the West and Presidents' Trophy winner, the Chicago Blackhawks.
-After dropping the first two games, the Kings won Game 3 with Jeff Carter suffering an injury from Blackhawks defenseman Duncan Keith, who was suspended for Game 4 as a result.
-After losing Game 4, the Kings battled the Blackhawks through two overtime periods in Game 5, with Patrick Kane eventually scoring the game-winning goal that won the game and the series, sending the Blackhawks to the 2013 Stanley Cup Finals and ending the Kings' season.
+In the conference finals, they faced the number one seed in the West and Presidents' Trophy winning-Chicago Blackhawks.
+After dropping the first two games, the Kings won game 3 with Jeff Carter suffering an injury from Blackhawks defenseman Duncan Keith, who was suspended for game 4 as a result.
+After losing game 4, the Kings battled the Blackhawks through two overtime periods in game 5, with Patrick Kane eventually scoring the game-winning goal that won the game and the series, sending the Blackhawks to the 2013 Stanley Cup Final against the Boston Bruins (whom they defeated in six games for their second Stanley Cup in four seasons) and ending the Kings' season.